Micturating Cystogram (MCUG)

 A Micturating Cystogram (MCUG) is used to look at your urinary system (bladder & kidneys).
 It uses ‘contrast’, a clear liquid, which shows on x-rays.
 The liquid is given to your child through a urinary catheter.

 When you receive your appointment letter

-If you are unable to keep this appointment, please inform the department at least two weeks beforehand.
-Sometimes, we can offer the appointment to another child on the waiting list.
+If you are unable to keep this appointment, please inform the department as soon as possible.

 If your child is already on a routine antibiotic called Trimethoprim, then you will need to do the following:

-○ Day before the test: Give a double dose in the morning AND give a double dose in the evening
+- Day before the test: Give double the usual dose in the morning and give double the usual dose in the evening.

-○ Day of the test: Give a double dose in the morning AND give a double dose in the evening
+- Day of the test: give double the usual dose in the morning, have the test, then give double the usual dose in the evening.

-○ Day after the test: Give a double dose in the morning AND give a double dose in the evening
+- Day after the test: double the usual dose in the morning and double the usual dose in the evening.

 If your child is on a different antibiotic, or not on any course of antibiotics, please contact the clinical team before the test for advice.

 It can help if your child has a favourite toy to hold to comfort them during the study.
 Electronic devices such as iPads are also welcome.